Code-Institute-Submissions/ci-frontend-project1/README.md

 <https://oraclebun.github.io/ci-frontend-project1/>

 ---
-This project can also be cloned localling from
+This project can also be cloned and run locally from:

 ---
 https://github.com/Oraclebun/ci-frontend-project1

 ---

+To clone the project, type in the command 'git clone https://github.com/Oraclebun/ci-frontend-project1' in the command prompt/ terminal window.
+The deployed version of this project may be able to open up the external links.
+However, if the project is run in development stage without internet connection, certain links will not be accessible.

 ## Credits
 ### Contents and Media